anna328p/lipusona/_content/_lessons/02-words.md

 > The being fixes something.

 > jan li lipu.
 > The person is flat.
+> The person flattens something.
+> The person is a book.

 > lipu li pona.
 > The book is good.